jk11demo/COMP5202/content/Toolbox/vscode-setup.md

 # Work from a folder

 When you open vscode for the first time, you will see a purple bar at the bottom.
-This means that you are not in the context of a folder.
+This colour means that you are not in the context of a folder.
 Although you can work on files like this, you must not do so, since the relative links to your project won't work.

 To open a folder do one of 3 things:

 * Click on the blue button that says "Open Folder"
-* Click on the file menu (windows) and select Open Folder
+* Click on the file menu (Windows) and select Open Folder
-* Type in  `Ctrl+O` and select the folder you want to work in.
+* Type in `Ctrl+O` (Windows or Linux) or `⌘+S` (macOS) and select the folder that you want to be your working folder

 # Work from a folder

-The search option on the side searches for the content in the files of the folder that you are working in.
+The search option on the side searches for the content in the files of your working folder.
 It does not search for the files itself.
 Therefore a folder structure is important so that you know where your files are most likely to be.

 You can also use this section to do a global find and replace.